7AM7/7AM7.github.io/_posts/2021/2021-06-6-arabic-sign-langauge.markdown

 - **Subgraph**: A subgraph is a series of calculators grouped into a graph.
 Subgraphs have defined inputs and outputs and help to abstract what would be an otherwise over-complicated .pbtxt file and diagram.
 The subgraphs in the diagram are in blue and are: HandLandmark, HandDetection, and Renderer. [ Read more about MediaPipe's structure here](https://google.github.io/mediapipe/framework_concepts/framework_concepts.html)

+## Summary
+- Real-time translation of sign language is a computationally difficult task that may not be possible on most consumer-grade hardware.
+However, new libraries such as MediaPipe are starting to make mobile real-time sign language translation possible.

+- One of the largest obstacles to the creating of a neural network for the translation of sign language is the lack of publicly available sign language data.
+Possible solution could be to crowdsource data collection.

+- The collection, management, and processing of training data is a task which cannot feasibly be done manually, and should be streamlined.

+In the future articles we will talk about data cleaning and preprocessing, Extracting Holistic model positions/features for each frame of the videos and saving them, by building a pipeline with MediaPipe, that simply writes out the detection made by MediaPipe to CSV files.